anpaul7/nuodb-operator/README.md

   container: nuodb/nuodb-ce:latest
 ```

-We recommend replacing the database password `dbPassword` value <changeMe> with one of your choice.
+We recommend replacing the database password `dbPassword` value with one of your choice.

 _**NOTE:** If your Kubernetes cluster has less than three worker nodes (four are recommended) then modify your `adminCount` value to equal the number of worker nodes in your cluster.
 This will deploy one NuoDB Admin process per worker node._

 _**NOTE:** To run on **MacOS Docker Desktop Kubernetes** -- which is useful for testing basic functionality and not performance -- size down the default NuoDB (TE) and (SM) CPU and MEMORY usage to fit the deployment on a single host.
 In this configuration, the NuoDB Insights monitoring tool will take about 5 minutes to start.
-We also recommend configuring Docker Desktop (Preferences -> Resources Tab) CPU count to 4 and Memory to 6 GB of RAM in order to run NuoDB with the ycsb sample SQL application.
 For NuoDB CPU and MEMORY adjustments, see the additional sample nuodb_v2alpha1_nuodb_cr.yaml recommendations below for admin count, CPU, MEMORY, and required StorageClass setting._

 ```
   adminCount: 1